Cooksy

 Saving recipes is easy.
 Acting on them isn’t.

-Home cooks can easily save recipes online, but turning them into grocery ready ingredient lists is still manual and time consuming.
+Home cooks save recipes effortlessly, but turning them into actionable grocery lists is still manual, fragmented, and time consuming.

-Design Focus: Create a clear, low friction path that helps users move from saving a recipe to a grocery ready ingredient list.
+Design Focus: Create a seamless path from recipe discovery to a ready to shop grocery list.

 Problem